By Harrie Bickle | February 2, 2018

 | Tables | Are | Easy | | ------------------- |:-------------------: | ----: | | Right hand column | right-aligned | 10,000 | | Middle column | centered | 10 | | laces | are neat | 2 |

-You get away with writing less syntax that is way more reader-friendly, and a bit of software converts your text into HTML following your gentle hints.
+You write less syntax that is way more reader-friendly, and a bit of software converts your text into HTML following your gentle hints.
+What an excellent idea.